cryptrunner49/tulipscript/CONTRIBUTING.md

 ## How to Contribute

-There are several ways to contribute to the Seed project:
+There are several ways to contribute to the TulipScript project:

 - **Report Bugs**: Identify and report issues with the language or examples.
 - **Suggest Features**: Propose new language features, native functions, or example scripts.
 - **Improve Documentation**: Enhance the `SEED_USAGE.md`, this file, or add new guides.
 - **Submit Code**: Add new `.seed` example scripts, fix bugs, or improve the interpreter (if applicable).

-All contributions should align with the project’s goal of making Seed a simple, expressive, and Unicode-friendly scripting language.
+All contributions should align with the project’s goal of making TulipScript a simple, expressive, and Unicode-friendly scripting language.

 ---